abdurrehman135/Deltahacks5-Flutter/README.md

 # deltahacks_flutter

-A new Flutter project: an app that simply makes it easy, convenient, and fun for people in your community to connect and plan physical activities together around your area.
+#### A new Flutter project: an app that simply makes it easy, convenient, and fun for people in your community to connect and plan physical activities together around your area.

-Challenge: Exercise for the Community - McMaster University
+#### Challenge: Exercise for the Community - McMaster University

+#### Project status: in development.

 ## Getting Started